han18/MyFirstRepo/README.md

 # MyFirstRepo
-Working fast or slow as long as there is persistent, your goals will be met!
+Working fast or slow hard or easy as long as there is persistent, your goals will be met!